The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 \subsection{Algebraic description of centralisers.}

-Let $A_{\Gamma}$ be an Artin group of large type, and let $z \in A_{\Gamma}$ be any hyperbolic element.
-We suppose as in the previous section that the transverse-tree $\mathcal{T}$ associated with $z$ contains an infinite line, but we now also suppose that it contains a vertex with valence at least $3$ (note that it must then have infinite valence, by Corollary \ref{CoroValenceInT}).
-The goal of this section is to use that second hypothesis for an even more precise study.
-As it turns out, the structure of $z$, $C(z)$ and $\mathcal{T}$ under these two hypotheses is very rigid.
+Let $A_{\Gamma}$ be a $2$-dimensional Artin group and let $z \in A_{\Gamma}$ be a hyperbolic element.
+We want to know when $C(z)$ can contain (exotic) dihedral Artin subgroups.
+In light of Lemma \ref{LemmaMinsetOfExotic}, we will suppose throughout this section that the transverse-tree $\mathcal{T}$ associated to $z$ contains an infinite line and a vertex of valence at least $3$ (i.e. of infinite valence, by Corollary \ref{CoroValenceInT}).
+We know by Lemma \ref{LemmahIs3Generated} that up to conjugation there is an appropriate set of standard generators $S \subseteq V(\Gamma)$ satisfying $|S| \in \{3, 4\}$ such that $C(z) \subseteq A_S$ and $Min(z) \subseteq X_S$.
+In light of Lemma \ref{LemmaCantBe2222}, we will suppose that $S = \{a, b, c\}$ forms a $(3, 3, 3)$, $(2, 4, 4)$ or $(2, 3, 6)$ triplet, forbidding the $(2, 2, 2, 2)$ square case.
+As it turns out, the structure of $z$, $C(z)$ and $\mathcal{T}$ under all these hypotheses is very rigid.
 Our goal is to prove the following: